Scattering theory below energy for the cubic fourth-order Schr\"{o}dinger equation: Introduction

 The paper is organized as follows.
 In Section 2, we recall the Strichartz estimate for the fourth-order Schr\"odinger equation and prove a local well-posedness of \eqref{Eq} in $H^s(\R^n)$ for $s>\frac{n}2-2$ by the standard fixed point theorem.
-Section 3 provides an alternative approach to obtain the new Morawetz interaction estimate.
-In Section 4, we prove the almost conservation law for \eqref{Eq} by following the separating frequency interaction strategy in \cite{C04T}.
-In Section 5, the almost conservation law, the Morawetz interaction inequality and a scaled bootstrap argument give a uniform bound on $\|u(t)\|_{H^s(\R^n)}$ and the finiteness of $\||\nabla|^{-\frac{n-5}4}u\|_{L^4_{t,x}}$.
+Section 3 provides an alternative approach to obtain the new interaction Morawetz estimate.
+In Section 4, we prove the almost conservation law for \eqref{Eq} by frequency interaction strategy in \cite{C04T}.
+In Section 5, the almost conservation law, the interaction Morawetz inequality and a scaled bootstrap argument give a uniform bound on $\|u(t)\|_{H^s(\R^n)}$ and the finiteness of $\||\nabla|^{-\frac{n-5}4}u\|_{L^4_{t,x}}$.
 The scattering assertion follows from the uniform bounds.